This is srtc, a "simple" WebRTC library (publish side is done and working quite well, subscribe is in progress, works but needs more time to mature).

 -

-I'd like to replace Cisco's SRTP library with my new code using OpenSSL / BoringSSL directly.
+Replace Cisco's SRTP library with my new code using OpenSSL / BoringSSL directly.
 This is done.

 -

-I'd lke to implement support for Simulcast (multiple video layers on the same peer connection).
+Implement support for Simulcast (multiple video layers on the same peer connection).
 This is done.

 -

-Google's Transport Wide Congestion Control.
+Support Google's Transport Wide Congestion Control.
+This is mostly done and will continue to improve.

 -